Comparing Archer-Daniels-Midland (NYSE:ADM) & Yanglin Soybean (OTCMKTS:YSYB)

 Yanglin Soybean, Inc. is in the business of manufacturing, distribution, and selling of non-genetically modified soybean oil, salad oil, and soybean meal throughout the Province of Heilongjiang, China.
 The Company’s products are sold directly to its customers or through distributors.
 Majority of Yanglin Soybean’s customers are located in Northern China.
 The company sells its products under the `Yanglin` brand name primarily to various geographic regions of the People’s Republic of China (PRC) through its various distribution channels.
 The Company’s manufacturing process includes sifting, crushing, heating and pressing soybeans, extracting and separating oil from crushed soybeans, and cleansing, hydrating and packaging oil, as well as drying and packaging soybean meal.

-Receive News & Ratings for Yanglin Soybean Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Yanglin Soybean and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Archer-Daniels-Midland Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Archer-Daniels-Midland and related companies with MarketBeat.com's FREE daily email newsletter.